-In accordance with the compensation policy for corporate officers in force, the components of the compensation of the Board members are as follows:
+In accordance with the compensation policy for members of the Board (other than the Chairman) in force, the components of the compensation of the Board members are as follows:

-1. Annual compensation (formerly directors' fees)
+1. Annual compensation

 • The annual compensation (excluding the exceptional compensation referred to in point 2. below) this may be allocated by the Board on the basis of a maximum gross amount determined by the Shareholders' General Meeting.